Roland R. Cavanagh, PE

 Since earning a Master’s degree in Organization Development in 2017, I have worked on strategy, innovation, and change projects for small and large organizations.
 I call on my 20 years’ experience as a community organizer, non-profit manager, and volunteer team builder to connect with all stakeholders.
 I believe that the best solutions happen synergistically and collaboratively, with as many people offering input as possible in a controlled fashion.
 I have studied and written extensively about humor in workplace culture, and love to see the idiosyncrasies of humor in different organizations.

 I’ve spent most of my life involved in the wine industry.
-I’ve done everything from polishing glasses at the first Napa Valley Wine Auction summer to tasting room summer jobs during college to home winemaking, I was married to a winery executive for 20 years, and learned a great deal about the leadership side of the industry.
-Most of my work has been with education and with non-profits to modernize processes and improve family outcomes.
+I’ve done everything from polishing glasses at the first Napa Valley Wine Auction summer to tasting room summer jobs during college to home winemaking.
+Outside of the wine industry, most of my work has been with education and with non-profits to modernize processes and improve family outcomes.

 I believe that people don’t resist change, they resist being changed, and have found that communication, common language, and transparency help people feel in control of their decisions.